Pinang Peranakan Mansion: History

 In addition, a temple honouring Chung himself was built next to the mansion.
 A life-sized statue of Chung still stands inside the temple, which is also adorned with portraits of Chung and his family members.

-Chung Keng Quee died in 1901 and the mansion was passed down to his descendants.
+Chung died in 1901 and the mansion was passed down to his descendants.
 However, the mansion gradually became derelict.
 It was acquired by a property developer in the 1990s, who repainted it green and, with over 1,000 Peranakan antiques, turned it into a museum dedicated to Penang's Peranakan culture.